Exelery/else-bot/README.md

 ## Disclaimer

 Use of this bot may violate ELSE's terms of service.
 Use at your own risk.
 We strongly advise against using it on main accounts.

+## Future Plans

+In upcoming updates, we plan to add the following features:

+1. Automatic referral management
+2. Automatic task completion
+3. Automatic verification process

+Stay tuned for updates!

 ## Contact